Before you start your search

 Make an appointment to visit the Archives

-When we contact you with your search results, you can make an appointment to visit the Archives and view the documents.
+When we contact you with your search results, you may make an appointment to visit the Archives and view the documents.
 The City Archives is located at 201 Rivermoor Street.
 Appointments are available Monday through Friday, 9:30 a.m. - 4:30 p.m.